JonPSmith/AuthPermissions.AspNetCore/docs/concepts/permissions.md

 ```

 The `HasPermission` extension method is also useful in any Razor page (e.g. `User.HasPermission(Example.SalesRead)`) to decide whether a link/button should be displayed.
 In Blazor the call would be `@context.User.HasPermission(Example.SalesRead)`.

+### 3. Using the `IUsersPermissionsService` service

+If you are using a front-end library such as React, Angular, Vue and so on, then your front-end needs to know what Permissions the current user has so that the front-end can display the links, buttons etc. that the current user has access to.
+If you need this you need to set up a WebAPI that will return the current user's permissions.

+The `IUsersPermissionsService` service has a method called `PermissionsFromUser` which returns a list of the Permission names for the current user (or null if no one is logged in or the user is not registered as an `AuthUser`).
+You can see the `IUsersPermissionsService` service in action in [Example2's AuthenticateController](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/Example2.WebApiWithToken.IndividualAccounts/Controllers/AuthenticateController.cs#L112L122).

 ## Additional resources